 Project Description

-This assignment is an individual project which aims to let National Cybersecurity R&D Laboratory (NCL) interns can pick up the knowledge about OpenStack infrastructure-as-a-service (IaaS) clouds virtual servers provision system, get familiar with the OpenStack user platform, test all the public virtual machine image in NCL OpenStack [Beta] platform and create some OpenStack VM image which can be used by the NCL customers.
+This assignment is an individual project which aims to let National Cybersecurity R&D Laboratory (NCL) interns can pick up the knowledge about OpenStack infrastructure-as-a-service (IaaS) clouds virtual servers provision system, get familiar with the OpenStack user platform, test all the public virtual machine images in NCL OpenStack [Beta] platform and create some OpenStack VM images which can be used by the NCL customers.

-Project type: Program Testing, Individual project
+Project type: Program testing, Individual project

 Project workload: 1 day/ week, total 12 week.